mrkan/techLeadDiary/grade2.md

 So let's be clear - From here onward, all references to *you* are to the action set of folks only.

-~~Finding our best selves is a fundamental need for most of us.
-Yet we have incomplete attempts even when we committed whole-heartedly.
-Then what's missing?~~

-~~This juxtaposition/paradox brings me to my question on human curiosity - Starting out as babies with all that infinite curiosity, have we lost it to logic and reality as we grow up?Irrespective of the answer we still need to solve this paradox in our personal lives.~~
 Let's start by looking at the different kinds of challenges faced by our action set folks -

 The focussed type: